-Including the fixed effect acts as a synthetic control (Abadie et al. 2010), allowing us to compare the demand differential between product j and product k that are recommended by the same new product n but in different regions.
-Our identifying assumption is that $\text{Cov}(\Delta T{jn}^{\star}, \Delta v{jnt}^{\star}|B_n) = 0$ so that conditional on being recommended for the same product, treatment status between products j and k is independent of unobserved time-varying regional differences.
+Including the fixed effect acts as a synthetic control (?), allowing us to compare the demand differential between product j and product k that are recommended by the same new product n but in different regions.
+Our identifying assumption for the difference-in-difference specification is that conditional on being recommended for the same product, product j and product k experience similar trends in product sales before being recommended by the new product.
+17 In section 5.6 we empirically test this common trends assumption and show that it is validated in our data.